 Headquartered in Menlo Park, California, Robinhood Markets is registered with the U.S. Security and Exchange Commission and regulated by FINRA, with membership in the Securities and Exchange Commission.

-While the platform offers commission-free trading to its users, it makes money through several means, including investing user cash, margin lending, and payment-for-order flow.
+While the platform offers commission-free trading to its users, it earns an income through different means, including investing user cash, margin lending, and payment-for-order flow.